Poor and desperate, Syrian refugees beg on Yemen's streets

 Mustafa said she and her family paid for their flight to Yemen, where Syrian families do not generally require a visa.

 “It’s cheaper here.
-People are kind and honorable,” the elderly woman told Reuters, though she acknowledged beggars from other countries like Somalia occasionally harassed them for encroaching on what they consider their territory.
+People are kind and honourable,” the elderly woman told Reuters, though she acknowledged beggars from other countries like Somalia occasionally harassed them for encroaching on what they consider their territory.

 Waheeda, Mustafa’s daughter-in-law, was especially bitter as she recounted how ‘gangs’ had stolen her husband’s car which he used as a taxi to make a living in Aleppo’s Ashrafiyeh district.